moengage/cloud_alarms_checker/docs/REVIEWING.md

 5. Does this dependency have a history of security vulnerabilities?

-6. Will this affect the portability of `MoEngage Cloud Alarms Checker`?
+6. Will this affect the portability of `Cloud Alarms Checker`?

 7. Does the dependency have a compatible license?